Frequently Asked Questions

-During your first appointment, you will be asked to complete the necessary paperwork.
-You will then meet in-person with one of our counselors for 15-20 minutes to discuss your concerns.
+During your first appointment, you will meet in-person with one of our counselors for 15-20 minutes to discuss your concerns.
 The counselor will gather some information and relevant history in order to gain a better understanding of your concerns and determine which services will best meet your needs.
 This may involve individual counseling, group therapy, seeing a psychiatrist, or a referral to a community provider who can better meet your needs.
 The counselor will discuss this with you thoroughly.
 If individual counseling is deemed appropriate, you will be scheduled for an intake appointment.

 Counseling is a type of learning about oneself, one's feelings, and one's relationships with others.
 As in any learning environment, students will benefit most if they participate actively, attend sessions on time and are open and honest with the counselor.